MaxHalford/eaopt/docs/index.md

 ![logo](img/logo.png)

 Apple
-:   Pomaceous fruit of plants of the genus Malus in
+:   Pomaceous fruit of plants of the rngus Malus in
     the family Rosaceae.

 !!! tip "Tip"